varnish/Varnish-Book/varnish_book.rst

    .. good usage

    The most common usage of ``Vary`` is ``Vary: Accept-Encoding``, which tells Varnish that the content might look different depending on the request ``Accept-Encoding`` header.
-   For example, a webpage can be delivered compressed or uncompressed depending on the client.
+   For example, a web page can be delivered compressed or uncompressed depending on the client.

    .. bad usage